Auditions & Submissions

 Address: 163 3rd Street N St. Petersburg, FL 33701

-American Stage is located inside of the St. Petersburg College Downtown Center Building.
+American Stage Theatre Company is located inside of the St. Petersburg College Downtown Center Building.
 There is street and metered parking around the building.
 You may also park in the paid lot on 2nd Ave N next to Hops 2.0 or at the Sundial Garage on 2nd St between 1st and 2nd Ave N ($1 for the first 4 hours).
 Please use the Third Street entrance into the SPC building and follow signs to the second floor.
 An American Stage team member will be there to help direct you.

-American Stage operates under an SPT-7 contract (approximately $608 for AEA members, pending approval and approximately $500/week for non union actors) and provides housing and travel for guest artists who do not reside in the Tampa Bay Area (50 mile radius).
+• American Stage Theatre Company provides housing and travel for artists who do not reside in the St. Petersburg/Tampa Bay area (50 mile radius).

 Helen Murray, Producing Artistic Director